Week 9 Syllabus: March 3

 • While watching, keep notes on the catagories presented in the reading.

 • HW: Add approximately 1/2 page on analysis to yoru TFA paper, adding YOUR view of Nnoromele’s/Achebe’s view of the novel.
 Use the templates presented in “They Say/I Say” to add your analysis.
+This will be due WEDNESDAY OF NEXT WEEK.

 Week 3 Syllabus: January 20